Ned Maddrell

-Edward "Ned" Maddrell (20 August 1877 – 27 December 1974) was a fisherman from the Isle of Man who, at the time of his death, was the last surviving native speaker of the Manx language.
+Edward Maddrell (20 August 1877 – 27 December 1974) was a Manx fisherman who, at the time of his death, was the last surviving native speaker of the Manx language.

-Early life
+Life

-Maddrell was born at Corvalley, near Cregneash on the Isle of Man, on 20 August 1877 to fisherman Thomas Maddrell and his wife Margaret Watterson.
+Maddrell was born on 20 August 1877 at Corvalley, near Cregneash, on the Isle of Man, the son of Thomas Maddrell and Margaret Watterson.
 He spoke English until he moved to the village of Cregneash to live with relatives.
 It was here that Maddrell learned Manx, as his great-aunt Margaret Taubman could not speak English.
 Although Manx had begun to disappear as a community language for most of the Isle of Man in the second half of the 19th century, it lingered on slightly longer in some more remote areas such as Cregneash.
 Maddrell recalled having to act as an interpreter for the older inhabitants of the village who could not speak English.

 At the age of 14 Maddrell began working as a cook on a fishing boat, sailing from Port St Mary to Kinsale in Ireland and to Shetland off Scotland in search of herring.

 He married Mary Margaret Skelly of Croit-e-Caley on 3 January 1906.

+He died on 27 December 1974, at the age of 97, and was buried in Rushen on 30 December.